 Brandon J. Vogt

 Dr. Vogt's primary research interest lies in understanding physical processes as characterized through the precise measurement and analysis of physical landscape texture (geomorphometry).
-In spring 2013, Dr. Vogt is focusing on two research projects.
+In fall 2013, Dr. Vogt is focusing on two research projects.
 The first uses historical cloud-to-ground lightning activity as a proxy to understand the influences of Colorado's mountainous topography on thunderstorm patterns.
 This work expands on two of Dr. Vogt's recently published papers: one tested whether or not lightning favors topographic highpoint attachment and if striking distance increases with peak current while the other focused on lightning avoidance while on Colorado Fourteeners.
 The second research project currently underway uses centimeter to sub-centimeter spatial resolution digital surface model data collected with a terrestrial 3D laser scanner (TLS) to characterize weathered sandstone surfaces.
 The goals of this research are to estimate a weathering rate and to explore process dominance by controlling for aspect.
-This project expands on Dr. Vogt's dissertation work, which used TLS data to map sandstone rock weathering forms.